slimndap/wp-theatre/readme.txt

 == Upgrade Notice ==

+= 0.13.4 =
+Bugfix: Event editor wasn't saving enddate when creating a new event.

 = 0.13.3 =
 Bugfix: weekdays were showing up as question marks when using a multibyte language (eg. Russian).